 Thus began my journey into cancer.
 For some reason, from that point on, I knew it was cancer, yet I was never afraid.
 I told my counselor more than once that I knew I had it before I actually got the results.
 I marveled that I could remain so calm.
 I analyzed my feelings constantly.
 Was there some hidden emotion of which I was not aware?
 Was I stuffing how I felt?
 No. I was simply not afraid.
 It was weird.
 It is now a year since I began radiation and I have not once had any kind of meltdown or delayed emotional reaction.
 The doctors explained everything, sometimes such textbook detail my eyes glazed over.
 I read books and information on the internet.
 I had nothing to fear.

 It was during the radiation process that I began feeling like a fraud.
-I conceived the idea to write a book about my experience to show women that cancer could be less than they fear.
+I conceived the idea to write an article about my experience to show women that cancer could be less than they fear.
 I spoke to so many who had were terrified when they were diagnosed, terrified through the process, then wondered later what they had been so afraid of.
 I have heard many more stories of women who did not go get checked because they were afraid they would have the disease, and because of the wait it was more progressed into a place that justified these fears.
 I began to believe that if I could show that cancer could be my experience rather than bloating, oozing, pain, and fear, maybe more people would get checked sooner and avoid the later stage diagnoses.
 So here I am, doing this, telling my story.